awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

 You can run the sample application on a cluster that has Amazon EC2 nodes only, Fargate pods, or both\.

 1. If you're deploying to Fargate, create a Fargate profile\.
 If you're not deploying to Fargate skip this step\.
-You can invoke the following `eksctl` command, or you can create the profile with the the [AWS Management Console](fargate-profile.md#create-fargate-profile) using the same values for `name` and `namespace` that are in the command below\.
+You can create the profile by running the following command or you can create the profile with the [AWS Management Console](fargate-profile.md#create-fargate-profile) using the same values for `name` and `namespace` that are in the command\.

    ```
    eksctl create fargateprofile --cluster <my-cluster> --region <region-code> --name <alb-sample-app> --namespace game-2048